interstellar-hitchhiker/DNB-MQ/README.md

-Drum and Bass Meta Quest
+Drum and Bass Meta Quest Test

 Neuro Bloom Chamber is a single-file WebXR visual experience made for normal browsers and Meta Quest Browser.
 It opens with a simple home screen where you choose an audio source, start the sound or pulse engine, and enter a dark 3D chamber built around one glowing generative bloom.